|(a) Level I (Basic Care). The Level I maternal designated

 treatment to reduce morbidity and mortality;

-(D) sepsis and/or systemic infection in the pregnant
+(E) sepsis or systemic infection in the pregnant or

 patient, including assessment of risk factors, prevention, early diagnosis